mybb/docs.mybb.com/extend/browsing-downloading-from-extend.md

 - License (where you can see the license of the project)

-On the right side, you can see the latest build and a Donate button if the owner of the project set a PayPal e-mail for donations.
+On the right side, you can see the latest build and a Donate button if the owner of the project has set a PayPal e-mail for donations.

 #### Download